 Secondly, inequalities between European teams widened like never before.
 Teams like Bayern Munich or Real Madrid can afford to buy the best players because they have the financial muscle to do so.
 And other historical ones such as Olympique de Marseille or Ajax de Amsterdam (what's wrong with it 4 Champions Leagues) They have to settle for seeing their players go to European powers.

 Champions finals between Nottingham Forest and Hamburg, PSV Eindhoven and Benfica or Red Star Belgrade against Marseille would never see each other again.
 It was impossible for these teams to continue competing at the highest level with local players almost entirely.

 And the last consequence has to do with the formation of players.
 Before the Bosman Case, the best teams are required to have excellent training centers for youth players to support the first team.
 There was an important symbiosis and nexus between the lower categories of clubs and the first team.

 Nowadays, are the small clubs that depend on the training of young players to make sales that cover the annual investments to continue competing.
 The young stars began to leave earlier and earlier from their home clubs, when before they managed to have longer careers in clubs that today are salesmen, like Benfica, Borussia Dortmund or Olympique Lyon.

 A priori these results are presented as negative to the new world order of football, since they also affect leagues of less economic power such as African and South American leagues that can hardly enjoy their promises.

 But in the end the spectacle that football offers today was largely thanks to these changes., and the sport itself would not have developed economically if it had remained with the quotas of foreign players.

-In the end, it is a matter of taste and of adapting to the famous modern football.
+Al final, it is a matter of taste and of adapting to the famous modern football.
 Each one chooses his side.